HilelShahar/Assembler-C-Final-Project/README.md

 ⚠️ **Error Handling:**

 Some errors will not be detected in the earlier steps.
-For example, undefined labels will only be detected during the second pass because labels can be used before they are declared, so for the error to be detected- the first pass must be successfully completed.
+For example, undefined labels will only be detected during the second pass because labels can be used before they are defined, so for the error to be detected- the first pass must be successfully completed.

 🧠 **Memory Management:**